min69u/Reforestation/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## What did the ocean say to the beach?
+Thanks for all the sediment.